m6tak/project_manager/README.md

 }
 ```

+If you dont specify schema with parameter, default one is used so you might want to leave it empty
 Running `pm {project_name} {project_technology_name} --schema my_custom_schema` Will give following result:
-If you dont specify schema with parameter default one is used so you might want to leave it empty

 ```
 root